VirtusLab/git-machete-intellij-plugin/README.md

 this is what Git Machete displays when [toggle listing commits](#toggle-listing-commits) is enabled.

 If one of branch layout edges is yellow, that means the fork point of this branch cannot be unambiguously determined.
+To be precise (and looking at the sample below) the downstream branch (`call-ws`) is still in sync with the upstream (`develop`), but the upstream branch tip isn't the fork point of the downstream branch.

+Translating from git-ese to English, there are probably commits from some other branches on the way between `develop` and `call-ws`.
+You won't come across the yellow edges very often in day-to-day work with git machete &mdash; it mostly happens when the tree structure has been surgically modified.

 However, Git Machete can give you a hint which commit is probably the fork point.
 Show commits to see the suggested fork point (see the [toggle listing commits](#toggle-listing-commits) section).